VPN: The Definitive Guide

 In so doing, you can make use of all the power of the Internet, even when being located in the countries where it is impossible when using a direct connection.

-A router is a device that delivers the internet service to end users.
+A router is a device that delivers internet service to end-users.
 Generally, it is a WiFi point of access in one’s house or in a public place.

-Basically, it is a compact computer which only has one piece of software installed.
+Basically, it is a compact computer that only has one piece of software installed.
 The software controls the routing processes between all the users.

 Why do you need a VPN on your router?

-What are the pros and cons of using VPN on your router?
+What are the pros and cons of using a VPN on your router?